mbaxter/op-dispute-explorer/README.md

 # Optimism Dispute Explorer

-A client-side application for exploring dispute games on the Optimism Superchain.
+An experimental WIP client-side application for exploring dispute games on the Optimism Superchain.

 Built with [`sv`](https://github.com/sveltejs/cli).